 Employed in: Ancient Persia

-This torture method is mesmerising in its absolutely horrifyingly sadistic nature, and cold-heartedness .
-Scaphism entailed encasing a victim in a wooden container of some sort, often a tub, a hollowed out tree or more commonly, two wooden boats on top of each other.
-Only the victim’s head, arms and legs are exposed.
+Scaphism entailed encasing a victim in a wooden container of some sort, often a tub, a hollowed-out tree, or more commonly, two wooden boats on top of each other.
+Only the victim’s head, arms, and legs are exposed.

-It is a slow and painful death to say the least.
+It is a slow and painful death, to say the least.
 The torturers can even prolong the process if they wish – the famous Persian soldier Mithradates was kept alive and tortured for nearly three weeks.

 4. The Brazen Bull